piman-dev/BRVM-Development/Readme.md

-# BriarRose VM Development
+# Experimental pre-configured games for Winlator

-This is a repository for experimental builds of the BriarRose Virtual Machine and pre-configured games.
+This is a repository for experimental builds of pre-configured games, designed for testing on Winlator, GameFusion, MiceWine or similar software.

-The stable BRVM releases can be found here: https://github.com/piman-dev/BRVM/releases/

-The stable pre-configured games can be found here: https://github.com/piman-dev/BRVM-PreconfiguredGames/releases/